Sacred Respectful Community Progress Report

 Build more transparency into the system so community members feel comfortable coming forward.

-• A proposal for modified process for signing ordination certificates is currently in development.
+• A modified process for signing ordination certificates is currently under review and will be adopted by the spring 2024 ordination ceremonies.

 Develop a centralized record retention system.